Novavax: Large study finds COVID-19 shot about 90% effective - WTMJ

 AP Medical Writer

-Vaccine maker Novavax said Monday its shot was highly effective against COVID-19 and also protected against variants in a large, late-stage study in the U.S. and Mexico.

-The vaccine was about 90% effective overall and preliminary data showed it was safe, the company said.
+The two-shot vaccine was about 90% effective overall, and preliminary data showed it was safe, the American company said.
+That would put the vaccine about on par with Pfizer’s and Moderna’s.

-While demand for COVID-19 shots in the U.S. has dropped off dramatically, the need for more vaccines around the world remains critical.
-The Novavax vaccine, which is easy to store and transport, is expected to play an important role in boosting vaccine supplies in the developing world.
+While demand for COVID-19 shots in the U.S. has dropped off dramatically and the country has more than enough doses to go around, the need for more vaccines around the world remains critical.
+The Novavax vaccine, which is easy to store and transport, is expected to play an important role in boosting supplies in poor parts of the world.

 That help is still months away, however.
-The company says it plans to seek authorization for the shots in the U.S., Europe and elsewhere by the end of September and be able to produce up to 100 million doses a month by then.
+The company, which has been plagued by raw-material shortages that have hampered production, said it plans to seek authorization for the shots in the U.S., Europe and elsewhere by the end of September and will be able to produce up to 100 million doses a month by then.

-“Many of our first doses will go to … low- and middle-income countries, and that was the goal to begin with,” Novavax Chief Executive Stanley Erck told The Associated Press.
+“Many of our first doses will go to … low- and middle-income countries, and that was the goal to begin with,” Novavax CEO Stanley Erck said.

-While more than half of the U.S. population has had at least one COVID-19 vaccine dose, less than 1 percent of people in the developing world have had one shot, according to Our World In Data.
+While more than half of the U.S. population has had at least one vaccine dose, less than 1% of people in the developing world have had one shot, according to a data collection effort run in part by the University of Oxford.

-Novavax’s study involved nearly 30,000 people ages 18 and up in the U.S. and Mexico.
-Two-thirds received two doses of the vaccine, three weeks apart, and the rest got dummy shots.
+The Novavax shot stands to become the fifth Western-developed COVID-19 vaccine to win clearance.
+The Pfizer, Moderna and Johnson & Johnson vaccines are already authorized for use in the U.S. and Europe.
+Europe also uses AstraZeneca’s formula.

+A study underway in Britain is testing which of several vaccines, including Novavax’s, works best as a booster shot for people who received the Pfizer or AstraZeneca formula.
+Industry analyst Kelechi Chikere said the Novavax shot could become a “universal booster” because of its high effectiveness and mild side effects.

-There were 77 cases of COVID-19 — 14 in the group that got the vaccine and the rest were in volunteers who received dummy shots.
-None in the vaccine group had moderate or severe disease, compared to 14 in the placebo group.
+There were 77 cases of COVID-19 — 14 in the group that got the vaccine, the rest in volunteers who received the dummy shots.
+None in the vaccine group had moderate or severe disease, compared with 14 in the placebo group.
+One person in that group died.

-The vaccine was similarly effective against several variants including the one first detected in the U.K. that’s dominant in the U.S., and in high-risk populations including the elderly and people with other health problems.

 Side effects were mostly mild — tenderness and pain at the injection site.
 There were no reports of unusual blood clots or heart problems, Erck said.